 I am trying to conceive, can I practise yoga?

 Yes.
 Yoga is for everyone, but as with every class, you need to listen to your intuition and your body and do what feels right for you and find the classes that better suit your needs and your mood.
-Get in touch with our Front of House staff to find out more about our classes.
+Get in touch with our Front of House staff at reception to find out more about our classes.

 Why practise yoga during pregnancy?